ypark9/how.wtf/content/blog/2023-04-23-The-Imposter-Not-Imposter-Syndrome-in-Software-Developers.md

 - They make excuses: When an imposter is caught not knowing something, they may try to deflect by blaming someone else or making excuses for why they don't know something.

-- They are actually not doing development work: An imposter may not be doing any actual development work at all.
-They may be spending their time doing other things, like playing Product Manager role, or they may be doing something completely unrelated to development (e.g. writing documentation)
+- An impostor may not be engaged in actual development tasks, instead they could be occupying themselves with activities such as assuming the role of a Product Manager or carrying out tasks that are entirely unrelated to development, for instance, creating documentation.

 - The worst part is, they don't know they're an imposter: An imposter may not realize that they don't know what they're doing.
 They may think they're doing a good job, but in reality, they're just getting by.